sumatrapdfreader/sumatrapdf/docs/md/Debugging-Sumatra.md

 ## Getting logs

-We log information that might be helpful in debugging issues.
+We log information that might be helpful in diagnosing issues.

 To see the logs: `Ctrl + K` ([Command Palette](Command-Palette.md)), type `show log`